Swain County is named for David Lowry Swain, who was a governor of North Carolina ad president of the University of North Carolina.

 Note: The cost of construction of the courthouse was approximately $35,000.
 The commissioners authorized the purchase of “a tower clock with metal Bell for a cost of $850.00” for the new courthouse.

-Note: The first court was held in a log cabin at Chatham.
+History: The first court was held in a log cabin at Chatham.
 The first courthouse was built in 1872 and burned.
 The second courthouse was designed by D K Collins and built by Thaddius Dillard in 1880.
 The courthouse burned in 1908.
-The third courthouse was constructed in 1908 and the fourth courthouse was constructed in 1982.
+The third courthouse was constructed in 1908 and the fourth and present courthouse was constructed in 1980 to 1982.

 W – Graham County